breadMSA/setsuna-render-port/README.md

 # Setsuna Discord Bot

-A Discord bot that connects to DeepSeek API and chats with users in specific channels.
+A Discord bot that connects to LLM API and chats with users in specific channels.

 ## Features

 - Connects to Discord and responds to messages in configured channels
-- Integrates with DeepSeek API
+- Integrates with multiple LLM APIs (Groq, Gemini, ChatGPT, DeepSeek)
 - Provides context-aware responses by analyzing channel message history
 - Simple channel activation/deactivation commands
+- Model selection when activating channels
+- Persistent channel settings and model preferences across restarts

 ## Invite Setsuna
 You can invite pre-built Setsuna to your Discord server using the following link: